 Retirement beneﬁts are also modeled and assume a twenty-year career with the carrier.
 We use the carrier’s contribution rate/ percentage over the last ﬁve contributing years to develop the contribution amount made by the company.
 We assume the driver contributes just enough to receive the maximum employer contribution and that the investments grow at the average of the annual S&P 500.
 The results of these calculations are expressed as rate of return for every dollar invested and ranked against national norms and other carriers.

-Lastly, we rank a carrier’s staying ability to determine a driver’s job security.
+Lastly, we rank a carriers staying ability to determine a driver’s job security.
 For these purposes, we rank carriers using their Dunn & Brad rating.
-We measure carriers currently in three basic categories dry vans, refrigerated and ﬂatbeds.
+We evaluate Private Fleets and For-Hire Fleets by trailer type and subdivide carriers and subdivide carriers into similar size categories based on the number of power units they operate.
+Like carriers are ranked against each other.
 We also subdivide carriers into similar size categories based on the number of power units they operate.
 Like carriers are ranked against each other.

 The results of this process are then weighted into a single index number and ranked against other carriers.
 This process creates a very select group of carriers who oﬀer drivers a solid pay, beneﬁt and retirement plan and exhibit long-term stability.
 The outcome of the driver pay model is weighted at 65 percent, the health and retirement at 25 percent, and carrier stability at 10 percent.

 There is a minimum standard for subscription level in order to be assessed for qualification as a Top Pay Carrier.
 Click the button below to explore membership and your company’s pay and benefit evaluation.